apify/apify-docs/sources/academy/tutorials/python/process_data_using_python.md

 In the [previous tutorial](/academy/python/scrape-data-python), we learned how to scrape data from the web in Python using the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) library.
 The Python ecosystem's strengths lie mainly in data processing, though, so in this tutorial we will learn how to process the data stored in an Apify dataset using the [Pandas](https://pandas.pydata.org/) library, and how to visualize it using [Matplotlib](https://matplotlib.org/).

-In this tutorial, we will use the actor we created in the [previous tutorial](/academy/python/scrape-data-python), so if you haven't completed that tutorial yet, please do so now.
+In this tutorial, we will use the Actor we created in the [previous tutorial](/academy/python/scrape-data-python), so if you haven't completed that tutorial yet, please do so now.

 > In a rush?
 Skip this tutorial and [get the full code example](https://github.com/apify/apify-docs/tree/master/examples/python-data-parser/).

 ## Processing previously scraped data

 In the previous tutorial, we set out to select our next holiday destination based on the forecast of the upcoming weather there.
-We have written an actor that scrapes the BBC Weather forecast for the upcoming two weeks for three destinations: Prague, New York, and Honolulu.
+We have written an Actor that scrapes the BBC Weather forecast for the upcoming two weeks for three destinations: Prague, New York, and Honolulu.
 It then saves the scraped data to a [dataset](/platform/storage/dataset) on the Apify platform.

 Now, we need to process the scraped data and make a simple visualization that will help us decide which location has the best weather, and will therefore become our next holiday destination.

-### Setting up the actor {#setting-up-the-actor}
+### Setting up the Actor {#setting-up-the-actor}

-First, we need to create another actor.
-You can do it the same way as before - go to the [Apify Console](https://console.apify.com/), open the [Actors section](https://console.apify.com/actors), click on the **Create new** button in the top right, and select the **Example: Hello world in Python** actor template.
+First, we need to create another Actor.
+You can do it the same way as before - go to the [Apify Console](https://console.apify.com/), open the [Actors section](https://console.apify.com/actors), click on the **Create new** button in the top right, and select the **Example: Hello world in Python** Actor template.

-In the page that opens, you can see your newly created actor.
+In the page that opens, you can see your newly created Actor.
 In the **Settings** tab, you can give it a name (e.g. `bbc-weather-parser`) and further customize its settings.
 We'll skip customizing the settings for now, the defaults should be fine.
-In the **Source** tab, you can see the files that are at the heart of the actor.
+In the **Source** tab, you can see the files that are at the heart of the Actor.
 There are several of them, but only two are important for us now, `main.py` and `requirements.txt`.

 First, we'll start with the `requirements.txt` file.
-Its purpose is to list all the third-party packages that your actor will use.
+Its purpose is to list all the third-party packages that your Actor will use.
 We will be using the `pandas` package for parsing the downloaded weather data, and the `matplotlib` package for visualizing it.
 We don't particularly care about the specific versions of these packages, so we just list them in the file:

 ```python
 # Add your dependencies here.